Scheduled Printing: How to Print Files on Schedule with FolderMill Service

 Solution:

-How to run FolderMill as a service on schedule
+How to schedule running FolderMill as service

-1. Create the necessary Hot Folders and Actions
+1. Create the necessary Hot Folders and Actions;

 2. Open Task Scheduler.
-You can quickly find Task Scheduler if you press Windows Start button and start typing "task scheduler":
+You can quickly find Task Scheduler if you press the Windows Start / Windows key button and start typing "task scheduler":Use Task Scheduler with FolderMill

 - Run whether user is logged on or not